Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Project animated art or painting techniques onto a wall or screen to inspire children.

-If possible, take a field trip to a local art gallery or museum.
+Take a field trip to a local art gallery or museum.

 Invite professional artists to visit the classroom and share their experiences.